 These stats show the importance of email for your business.
 To get started with email, you need to first grow your subscriber list.
 The fastest way to grow your subscriber list is through email opt-ins from your blog.

 In this article, content marketer Marvellous Aham-adi takes a look at several strategies you can use to increase email opt-ins from your blog.

 Optimize your squeeze page

+When learning how to build an opt-in campaign, you’ll likely hear about squeeze pages a lot.
 A squeeze page is a landing page that encourages blog visitors to subscribe to your email list.
 It is designed specifically to capture a prospect’s email.
 When done right, squeeze pages are great in getting visitors to subscribe to your site.

 For a small business that offers a single product or service, your squeeze page can be your website’s home page.
 Using a squeeze page as a homepage is not advisable if you have multiple product offerings or services.

 For a squeeze page to work, you need to offer an incentive to the visitor that would convince them to subscribe to your email list.
 These offers would serve as a lead magnet.

 To increase email opt-ins from your blog, your squeeze pages must have a strong value proposition.
 It must show the visitor what they would gain when they join your email list.

 You can use the following as incentives: free reports, ebooks, in-depth guides, free tools/resources, coupons, videos, and any other content you think would interest your audience.